Quaker Social Action is delighted to confirm that our planned merger with Quaker Homeless Action took place on 1 December 2020.

 What about the mobile library?

-This is a longstanding and successful initiative which we plan to continue, subject to Covid-19 risk assessments.
+This is a longstanding and successful initiative which we have re-launched as Turn a Corner.

 What about Quaker Open Christmas?

-It is unfeasible for QSA to plan a Christmas shelter activity in a matter of weeks, therefore Quaker Open Christmas will not be taking place in 2020.
+It was unfeasible for QSA to plan a Christmas shelter activity in a matter of weeks, therefore Quaker Open Christmas did not take place in 2020.
+However we provided a grant towards the work of the Covid-19 Homeless Taskforce across London.

 Will the merger have any effect on QSA’s existing projects and services?